qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Display Menu
 ============

-|mActionMapTips| This menu is specifically created for Map Tips.
+|mActionMapTips| This menu is specifically created for :index:`Map Tips`.
 It includes a nice feature: Map Tip display text in HTML.
 While you can still choose a |radiobuttonoff| :guilabel:`Field` to be displayed when hovering over a feature on the map, it is also possible to insert HTML code